-Note that you have to specify the “Group” in the above command.
-Failure to do so will result in the removal of the user instead.
+Note: You have to specify the “Group” in the above command.
+Failure to do so will result in the removal of the user.

 2. Gnome System Tools

-If you prefer a GUI over the command line, you can make use of the gnome-system-tools app to manage your users.
+If you prefer a GUI over the command line, you can make use of the gnome-system-tools app to add users to groups.

 Once installed, launch the “Users and Groups” application.

 Scroll down to find the group that you want to add/remove user.
 Highlight it and click Properties.